 Associate of Science in Nursing (ADN) Degree Program Details

-FVI School of Nursing's Associate of Science in Nursing (ADN) program prepares students for an entry-level professional nursing position.
-Through the program students will develop knowledge and the necessary skills to promote health and well-being while providing care for patients with alterations in psychosocial and physiological integrity.
+The Associate of Science in Nursing (ADN) program offered at FVI School of Nursing prepares students for an entry-level professional nursing position.
+Through the accelerated nursing program, students will develop knowledge and the necessary skills to promote health and well-being while providing care for patients with alterations in psychosocial and physiological integrity.

-The Associate of Science in Nursing program was designed to progressively develop student knowledge, skills and competencies as they advance through the degree plan.
-Courses have been developed to build on previous experiences and allow students to apply knowledge, skills and competencies in a progressive and cumulative fashion.
+The Associate Degree in Nursing (ADN) program was designed to progressively develop student knowledge, skills and competencies as they advance through the degree plan.
+RN courses and general education courses have been developed to build on previous experiences and allow students to apply knowledge, skills and competencies in a progressive and cumulative fashion.

 |Course #||Course Title||Semester credits|